 Pepperstone is a popular online broker, that was founded in 2010.
-They are licensed and regulated by ASIC Australia, FCA in United Kingdom and DFSA in United Arab Emirates.
+They are licensed and regulated by ASIC Australia, FCA in United Kingdom and DFSA in the United Arab Emirates.

 As the leading Forex broker in Australia they offer a very wide variety of currency pairs and crosses for every type of Forex trader.
 They are not just a simple Forex broker, but rather the leader in Forex, Crypto Currency CFD’s, Shares, Indexes, Options & Commodity CFDs.
 While there are many brokers offering CFD trading for Crypto Currencies, Pepperstone is by far the leader.
 They have supper tight spreads, which we monitored during our review of being $30.

 Pepperstone Account Types